wx-b/robosuite/README.md

 - `directory:` path to a folder for where to store the pickle file of collected demonstrations
 - `environment:` name of the environment you would like to collect the demonstrations for
 - `device:` either "keyboard" or "spacemouse"
-- `large:` if True, store both a demo.bkl file with the entire set of demonstrations and a demo.pkl file with indices into the demo.bkl file.
-This allows for on-demand loading of demonstrations, in case the set of demonstrations is too large to load into memory all at once.

 **Keyboard controls**